-Research shows that successful employee retention starts from the outset of recruiting the right person for the right job.
-Job Descriptions should be accurate and updated frequently to ensure suitable candidates are applying for the position.
-Interviewers should be correctly equipped to assess candidates thoroughly to ensure they have the skills and personality to manage the job and fit in suitably with the culture and ethics of the company.
+According to research, the key to successful employee retention starts with recruiting the right person for the job.
+To ensure that qualified candidates are applying for the position, job descriptions should be precise and frequently updated.
+Interviewers should be properly prepared to thoroughly evaluate candidates to make sure they possess the abilities and personality to manage the position and fit appropriately with the culture and ethics of the business.

 5. Communication Platforms